 This guide will show you how to create push messages for your apps.
-Push messages are messages sent to the reader’s device that are shown on the lock screen or message center of the device.
+Push messages are messages sent to the reader’s device shown on the lock screen or message center of the device.
 The app doesn’t have to be open to receive a push message, but the reader has to accept to receive messages from the app.
 Push messages are often used to inform the reader that a new issue is ready for download and for telling the most important news stories of today’s issue.
 When the reader opens the push message, the app will open.

 To create a new push message, press the “PUSH MESSAGES” card on your dashboard.